West Kauaʻi Community Vulnerability Assessment

 We are currently planning a community celebration in early December to present and discuss the key takeaways and how the CVA can be used to promote community resilience.
 We will provide you with more details in the near future.
 We hope you can all make it and bring your friends and neighbors.
 This is as much a celebration of all your hard work as it is ours!

 Community Vulnerability Assessment Meeting #7: Water and Electricity

 On Wednesday, May 8th we held our 7th and final workshop on water and electricity.
 We were fortunate to have experts on hand from Kaua`i Island Utility Cooperative (KIUC) and the Department of Water (DOW), along with several interested community members.
-The draft VCAPS causal diagram is shown below, and you can also download a PDF here (DRAFT_CVA7 VCAPS diagram).
+The draft VCAPS causal diagram is shown below.
 Please contact us with any edits or comments!
 We have already begun our next step, which is writing up everything we have.
 More news to come on the release of the draft report!

 Community Vulnerability Assessment Meeting #6: Cultural Resources

 On Monday, April 1st, we held our sixth focused discussion on Cultural Resources.
 Mahalo nui loa to all the participants who shared their knowledge and concerns regarding agriculture on the west-side of Kauaʻi.
 We successfully identified potential climate change vulnerabilities and a variety of possible solutions.
 The draft VCAPs casual diagram is shown below.

 On Monday, February 25th we held our fifth focused discussion on Agriculture.
 Mahalo nui loa to all the participants who shared their knowledge and concerns regarding agriculture on the west-side of Kauaʻi.
 We successfully identified potential climate change vulnerabilities and a variety of possible solutions.
 The draft VCAPs casual diagram is shown below.
 You can also download a PDF here.